-There are many mis-truths being spread about the Reynolds Creek Fire in Glacier Park.
-Glacier National Park IS NOT shut down.
-There is a portion of the Going to the Sun Rd that is closed but most of that closure is on the east side of Logan Pass.
-Even our local newspaper is printing mis-information about the fire.
-If you want to know what’s going on from the “horse’s mouth”, go to InciWeb.com where information is coming directly from the fire incident commanders and is usually updated at least once per day.
+There are many untruths being spread about the Reynolds Creek Fire in Glacier Park.
+Glacier National Park is NOT shut down.
+There is a portion of the Going-to-the-Sun Rd that is closed but most of that closure is on the east side of Logan Pass.
+Even our local newspaper is printing misinformation about the fire.
+If you want to know what’s going on from the “horse’s mouth”, reference InciWeb.com where information is coming directly from the fire incident commanders and is typically updated at least once a day.

-So here are some snippets of activities that are not affected by this fire.
+The following activities are not affected by this fire:

-- Only 18 miles of the Going to the Sun Rd is closed most of which was under construction this year and this construction made it difficult to access trails and views from the road on the east side of Logan Pass already.
+- Only 18 miles of the Going-to-the-Sun Rd is closed, most of which was under construction this year which made it difficult to access trails and views from the road on the east side of Logan Pass regardless

 This fire is currently listed at 3158 acres and has remained that size for a couple of days.
-We got some cooler weather yesterday with some rain which always helps with containing wildfires.
+We experienced some cooler weather yesterday with some rain, which always helps with containing wildfires.
 But 3158 acres is a small fire comparatively speaking.
-With the 2003 Robert Fire, it burned nearly 50,000 acres – in all, 100,000 acres burned inside Glacier National Park that year.
-And with the 2001 Moose Fire, it burned nearly 80,000 acres.
-Even though this is a small fire, it is affecting a few trails and activities in Glacier Park because of its close proximity to the eastern section of the Going to the Sun Rd.
+The 2003 Robert Fire burned nearly 50,000 acres – in all, 100,000 acres burned inside Glacier National Park that year.
+And the 2001 Moose Fire burned nearly 80,000 acres.
+Even though this is a small fire in comparison, it is affecting various trails and activities in Glacier Park due to its close proximity to the eastern section of the Going-to-the-Sun Rd.